News

 Mid-tier HDR capabilities

 The screen also supports some mid-tier HDR with basic edge-lit local dimming and certification under the VESA DisplayHDR 600 tier.
-This includes a peak brightness of 600 nits.
+This includes a peak brightness of >600 nits and wide colour gamut covering 99% DCI-P3.

 Connectivity includes DisplayPort 2.1

-The connectivity options list 1x DisplayPort 2.1 which we believe to be UHBR13.5 speeds like on several of their other recent monitors, not sufficient to power the 4K 240Hz with an uncompressed video signal unfortunately.
+The connectivity options list 1x DisplayPort 2.1 which we believe to be UHBR13.5 speeds like on several of their other recent monitors (although it’s not specified), not sufficient to power the 4K 240Hz with an uncompressed video signal unfortunately.
 2x HDMI and 1x USB data ports are also listed along with a 4-pole headphone jack which includes DTS Headphone:X sound.

 Pricing and Availability